mohammed-io/react-native-onboard/README.md

 `react-native-onboard` is designed to be headless and customizable.
 You can use the default UI or create your own by implementing a series of provided interfaces.

-See the [example](examples/README.md) for examples and documentation on customization.

 ## Get in touch
 Questions?
 Comments?
 Suggestions?
 Feel free to [open an issue](https://github.com/FrigadeHQ/react-native-onboard/issues), [submit a PR](https://github.com/FrigadeHQ/react-native-onboard/pulls), or [contact us](https://frigade.com).